Chapter History

 • Moses Shelby, born 1760, died September 17, 1828, near New Madrid, Mississippi.
 Married a Miss Renfro.

 When Evan, Sr., died in 1751, he left Evan, Jr., the heart of the Maiden's Choice land plus much more of the 2,500 acres he had acquired.
 By 1754, Evan held 24,000 acres in what is now Washington County, Maryland.
 He named one section The Mountain of Wales.
-This may explain why the will of Letitia's father dated 1765 reads: "Then I give and bequeath to my daughter Letitia Shelby one cow to her and her heirs forever."
+This explains why the will of Letitia's father dated 1765 reads: "Then I give and bequeath to my Daughter Letitia Shelby onecen (sic) to her and her Heirs forever."

 Evan Shelby's military career began in 1755 when he served in Braddock's Campaign.
-He was commissioned by Governor Sharpe of Maryland as a captain of rangers in the French and Indian War.
-He was captain of Maryland volunteers in the Provincial Army.
+He was commissioned by Governor Sharpe of Maryland Captain of a Company of Rangers in the French and Indian War.
+He was captain of Maryland Volunteers in the Provincial Army.
 He led an advance of the army under General Forbes which took possession of Fort Duquesne in 1758, crossing the Ohio River with more than half his company of scouts and making a daring reconnaissance of the fort.

 About 1772, Evan and Letitia immigrated to Fincastle County in Southwest Virginia.
 Their new home was called Sapling Grove.
 A 1779 survey of state lines showed Sapling Grove to be in North Carolina.
 This land later became Northeast Tennessee, near the town of Bristol, Sullivan County, Tennessee.